 - Vegetation that impedes pedestrian or vehicular traffic.

 - An unfenced or an under maintained pool or spa.

 The primary goal of code enforcement action is voluntary compliance.
 The City does not seek to be punitive and property owners are always provided the opportunity to comply with local laws and regulations.
 The City relies on the residents to be the ‘eyes and ears’ of the community and to report concerns to the City.
 Code Enforcement Officers follow up on those complaints by conducting a site investigation to determine if there is a violation.
 Once it is determined that there is a violation, a code enforcement case is opened.

-Each Code Officer maintains at least 50 code cases at all times.
+Each Code Enforcement Officer maintains at least 50 code cases at all times.
 Each officer is expected to open and close 300 cases per year.
-Each code enforcement case is expected to be resolved within 90 days with 85% through voluntary compliance (expect for Substandard Building Cases which are more complicated, can take substantially longer to resolve and are generally not resolved through voluntary compliance).
+Each code enforcement case is expected to be resolved within 90 days with 85% through voluntary compliance (except for Substandard Building Cases which are more complicated, can take substantially longer to resolve and are generally not resolved through voluntary compliance).

 Monday through Thursday 7:30 AM to 5:00 PM

 Normally, a code enforcement officer will be available at the Development Services Counter Monday through Friday 8:00am to 10:00am and 3:00pm to 5:00pm.
 Code enforcement officers have field duty responsibilities during the day and are usually away from the office after 10:00am.

 (949) 248-3563 firstname.lastname@example.org